 ‘A good lawyer knows the law, but a great lawyer knows the judge.’
 While this phrase is often used in a humorous manner to depict the legal profession, it encapsulates one essential quality of a good advocate, which is to understand the attitudes and beliefs of the decision makers.
 As highlighted in this chapter, an advocate in an international arbitration involving participants from different cultures in Asia should go beyond that and seek to understand not just the members of the tribunal, but all the participants, including witnesses and opposing counsel.
 Only then can an advocate develop a persuasion strategy that is truly effective.

 Alvin Yeo SC is the chairman and senior partner and Chou Sean Yu is a partner at WongPartnership LLP.
-The authors would like to thank Oh Sheng Loong Frank, a senior associate at WongPartnership LLP, for his invaluable assistance with this chapter.
+The authors would like to thank Oh Sheng Loong Frank, a partner at WongPartnership LLP, for his invaluable assistance with this chapter.

-Michael J Moser, ‘How Asia Will Change International Arbitration’ in Albert Jan van den Berg (ed.), International Arbitration: The Coming of a New Age?, International Council for Commercial Arbitration [ICCA], Congress Series, Volume 17 (Kluwer Law International; Kluwer Law International 2013), 62 and 63.
+Michael J Moser, ‘How Asia Will Change International Arbitration’ in Albert Jan van den Berg (ed.), International Arbitration: The Coming of a New Age?, International Council for Commercial Arbitration [ICCA], Congress Series, Volume 17 (Kluwer Law International 2013), 62 and 63.